Emergency Dentist Oro Valley, AZ

 72% of Americans have some type of restorative dental work.
 23% of all dental emergencies are related to the restorations.

 When a tooth is broken…

 It is common for people to damage a tooth while playing sports or getting into a car accident.
 It is likely that the tooth will become cracked or chipped.
-As long as the tooth structure remains in place, it can typically be corrected using cosmetic dentistry.
-There are multiple ways that we restore teeth in Arizona.
+As long as the tooth structure remains in place, we can typically correct it with various dental treatment options.
+There are multiple ways that we can restore a patient's teeth.
 Some of which include dental veneers and a dental crown.
 Both are excellent options and can restore your tooth to full functionality while keeping it natural looking.
 As an emergency dental facility, we can provide you with information on what your options are and the best way to restore your tooth while achieving the goals that you have for your smile.
 To schedule an appointment, call (520) 833-5100.

 When a tooth is infected…

 As an emergency dentist, we will assess the situation and inform you of where the infection is and the best way to quickly treat it.
 Our job is to keep you comfortable, healthy and pain-free.
 Patients trust us to remove infections and keep their teeth and gums in excellent oral health.
 Whether fixing a general cavity or treating a dental abscess, we make it possible for a tooth to be free from infection and pain.
 We can resolve the issue in a way that keeps patients comfortable during any necessary procedures.